p3lim/p3lim.github.io/_posts/2018-08-27-wireguard.md

 The interface `Address` is `10.0.0.2`, as this will be the laptop's address on the virtual network on the server.
 The interface `PrivateKey` is what we generated into `/etc/wireguard/keys/laptop`.
 The peer `PublicKey` is what we generated on the server in `/etc/wireguard/keys/server.pub`.
-The peer `AllowedIPs` just says that we'll accept any traffic coming from the VPN server, both IPv4 and IPv6 traffic (comma-separated).
+The peer `AllowedIPs` just says that we'll accept any traffic coming from the VPN server, both IPv4 and IPv6 traffic.
 The peer `Endpoint` is the public-facing address for the server, which could just as well be an IP address if you don't have a domain for it.

 We also need to whitelist the laptop on the server, so let's add to the `/etc/wireguard/wg0.conf` there: